Pena-code/Homers-LunchBox/README.md

-Game made in java using SimpleGraphics(CodeforAll_) library.
+Game made in Java using SimpleGraphics(CodeforAll_) library.

 It's lunch time in Springfield, and as usual, Homer is very hungry.
 Your task is to fill his LunchBox with his favorite food – Donuts!